Dark Survivor Awakened

 Stealing and manipulating the minds of humans were necessary for survival, but she hated having been reduced to thieving.
 The clothes she wore had been stolen from a clothesline, the sandals on her feet had come from a merchant whose mind she had manipulated to think they had been paid for, and the same went for food.

 She was getting stronger by the day, but a woman alone, even a tall one like her, was not safe at night.
-She slept at the same construction site she had awakened in.
-Making a bed for herself out of several empty sacks from the debris pile, she hid in one of the underground caverns that the tall buildings were built upon.
-The broken pipe had been fixed, and the caverns had dried out in no time.
+Not out in the streets.
+With nowhere else to go, she slept at the same construction site she had awakened in, making a bed for herself out of several empty sacks from the debris pile.
+She’d hidden it in one of the underground caverns that the tall buildings were built upon.
+The broken pipe had been fixed, and the arid climate ensured that the caverns had dried out in no time.

 Most of her days were spent wandering the streets and markets while trying to learn everything she could about this land, its language, and its people.